lenafiedor/cpp-projects/README.md

 Binary implementation of sets represented by five-element character chains of 0 and 1s.
 Enables binary operations, comparing sets and checking various properties.

 ## 09-fruit-garden
-Program designed for handling nested structure of classes implementg a fruit garden.
+Program designed for handling nested structure of classes implementing a fruit garden.